bithuanglq/ResTransGAN/README.md

 # ResTransGAN
-Core code for " Transformer-based Generative Adversarial Network for Brain Tumor Segmentation"
+Core code for paper "A Transformer-based Generative Adversarial Network for Brain Tumor Segmentation"